What to do after leaving school?

 Podiatry deals with the whole body, not just the feet

-It may surprise many that podiatry is not seen just as a professional looking after feet.
-In each case, we can screen for general health and look out for suspicious cancers, swellings, mental health changes, self-harming and domestic abuse.
-The contribution to health care as a multidisciplinary professional provides significant support to the main primary care service – the GP or secondary service through other teams in the community or hospitals.
+It may surprise many that podiatry is not seen as a professional looking after feet.
+In each case, we can screen for general health and look for suspicious cancers, swellings, mental health changes, self-harming and domestic abuse.
+The contribution to health care as a multidisciplinary professional significantly supports the leading primary care service – the GP or secondary service through other teams in the community or hospitals.
 While age plays a part in some of these areas, there is a case for treating specific categories differently.

 For example, providing care for seniors is vital to maintain their mobility.
 However, the image of dealing with age alone mispresents the true worth of the foot health professional.
-We deal with babies to those in old age and the infirm, those who are sick or suffer mental or development problems, to those who are healthy but have broken a foot bone or injuries through skiing or other sports activities.
-Pain is at the heart of what we manage, and over the last half-century, new techniques have come along to offer a wide range of treatment outside pain medicines.
-The podiatrist will find a wide range of electronic and treatment devices at his or her disposal from laser to ultrasound, cryotherapy to extracorporeal shock wave.
+We deal with babies, those in old age and the infirm, those who are sick or suffer mental or developmental problems, to those who are healthy but have broken a foot bone or injuries through skiing or other sports activities.
+Pain is at the heart of what we manage, and over the last half-century, new techniques have come along to offer a wide range of treatments outside pain medicines.
+The podiatrist will find a wide range of electronic and treatment devices at his or her disposal, from laser to ultrasound, cryotherapy to an extracorporeal shock wave.

 Working in clinical practice

 Most who go into this profession want to treat people.
-Face to face contact offers such a variety of opportunities, and for the most part, people are decent and want to follow your advice.
-Working in modern environments means being employed by the NHS in a health centre or hospital department, setting up your own practice and equipping this or working as an assistant or associate with an established firm.
-House calls are still widespread for many, which takes you into homes with various social setups.
-These visits are called domiciliary and allow us to examine patients in their own environment so we can see how they live.
+Face-to-face contact offers various opportunities, and for the most part, people are decent and want to follow your advice.
+Working in modern environments means being employed by the NHS in a health centre or hospital department, setting up your practice and equipping this or working as an assistant or associate with an established firm.
+House calls are widespread for many, taking you into homes with various social setups.
+These visits are called domiciliary and allow us to examine patients in their environment to see how they live.
 Some podiatrists like working in retirement homes supporting care workers and nursing staff.

 Expanding your reach

-Hospitals offer specialised care in diabetes and rheumatology (medicine) and orthopaedics (trauma & surgery).
+Hospitals offer specialised care in diabetes, rheumatology (medicine), and orthopaedics (trauma & surgery).
 The idea is to keep patients in their community homes and maintain their independence.
 Multidisciplinary Teams (MDT) have become an established way of offering a comprehensive and rapid service for those waiting to see consultants.
-Podiatrists and physiotherapists now triage (filter) patients so that they don’t have to wait to see a consultant.
-Treatment can be taken on by extended scope practitioners (ESPs) on higher salaries who can undertake work once only performed by a consultant; injections and tests can be conducted swiftly.
-If patients require a consultant for foot surgery, either an orthopaedic or podiatric surgeon, a referral is more tailored to that requirement.
+Podiatrists and physiotherapists now triage (filter) patients so they don’t have to wait to see a consultant.
+Treatment can be taken on by extended scope practitioners (ESPs) on higher salaries who can undertake work only by a consultant; injections and tests can be conducted swiftly.
+If patients require a foot surgery consultant or an orthopaedic or podiatric surgeon, a referral is more tailored to that requirement.
 Such integration has made podiatry exciting but opens the career to more opportunities—other ESPs work within the framework of medical departments, mainly diabetes and vascular surgery or rheumatology.
-The latter specialty caters for joints and muscle pain related to autoimmune disease.
+The latter speciality caters for joint and muscle pain related to autoimmune disease.
 Other developing areas include dermatology medicine, pain management departments and A&E.

 The foot and lower limb are both susceptible to injury and disease.
 Blood supply is not the only concern.
-Several colleagues sought overseas opportunities offering help in countries such as Africa and India, where malnutrional disease is common and infections such as leprosy.
-These conditions raise concerns over standard nerve supply to the limb resulting in ulcers.
-In returning to the UK, podiatrists can offer these experiences back to our health care system and progress their career development.
+Several colleagues sought overseas opportunities offering help in countries such as Africa and India, where malnutrional disease is common, and infections such as leprosy.
+These conditions raise concerns over the limb’s standard nerve supply, resulting in ulcers.
+In returning to the UK, podiatrists can return these experiences to our healthcare system and progress their career development.
 There is never a better time to travel and participate in such programmes while you are recently qualified.

 In recent years, independent practice has become a popular part of the podiatric practitioner’s career and occupation.
-Most act as physicians of the feet, using new techniques such as dermoscopy ( a sort of specialised magnifying glass) to alert specialists and GPs to potential foot cancers.
-The melanoma (pigmented mole) shortens lives and can be spotted in feet.
+Most act as physicians of the feet, using new techniques such as dermoscopy ( a specialised magnifying glass) to alert specialists and GPs to potential foot cancers.
+Melanoma (pigmented mole) shortens life and can be spotted on feet.
 Nails often have hidden cancers underneath.
 Podiatrists are often the first to spot these changes.
 We have podiatrists working with cancer patients because cancer treatment affects the feet.

-The arena of sports and specialist activities from football to dance is still developing.
+The arena of sports and specialist activities, from football to dance, is still developing.
 Many have made promising careers out of sports podiatry and medicine.
-Moreover, those who have climbed the career development ladder have added a diploma or degree in the area of this specialism.
+Moreover, those who have climbed the career development ladder have added a diploma or degree in this specialism.

 Engagement with one occupation led me to spend a year with the Highways Agency advising on safety footwear.
-In the end, a full review had been undertaken following some research establishing an advisory booklet for their occupational department on footwear and foot ailments.
+In the end, a full review was undertaken following research establishing an advisory booklet for their occupational department on footwear and foot ailments.
 As a result, a choice of quality boots replaced older styles, considering the foot health needs of many who previously suffered from poor options.

-Podiatry is unique amongst other professions.
+Podiatry is unique among other professions.
 As well as learning about the theory of podiatric medicine and surgery.
-Students are taught many practical skills of which one is how to manufacture a range of products for foot conditions.
+Students are taught many practical skills, including manufacturing a range of products for foot conditions.
 This ranges from appliances to orthoses and even prostheses.

-Having good skills with your hands is important and creative opportunities have led a number of podiatrists to set up supplying the profession with a range of products.
-Two examples of enterprise in the 1980s: Antony P Barcroft set up Langer (UK) in 1980s to provide a quality prescription device service for podiatrists, while Clive Over set up OVA instruments, using his knowledge as a podiatrist to supply his profession with surgical instruments and clinical products.
+Having good skills with your hands is essential, and creative opportunities have led several podiatrists to set up supplying the profession with a range of products.
+Two examples of enterprise in the 1980s: Antony P Barcroft set up Langer (UK) in the 1980s to provide a quality prescription device service for podiatrists.
+In contrast, Clive Over set up OVA instruments, using his knowledge as a podiatrist to supply his profession with surgical instruments and clinical products.